Waste

 We strive to design our therapies, devices, packaging and experiences for longevity and minimal environmental impact.

-We aim to make our products more sustainable without sacrificing safety, user experience or patient outcomes.
+We aim to make our products more sustainable without sacrificing safety, regulatory requirements, user experience or patient outcomes.
 We strive to position our products at the top of our “reduce, reuse, recycle” waste hierarchy, and design for recyclability while also reducing medical waste and electronic waste.
-We are investing to research and identify renewable/bio-based materials to make our future packaging and devices more sustainable and we are exploring collaborations and partnerships with our key materials suppliers to evaluate the feasibility for improving the sustainability of existing devices.
+We are investing in research to identify renewable/bio-based materials to make our future packaging and devices more sustainable.
+We are also exploring collaborations and partnerships with our key materials suppliers to evaluate the feasibility of improving the sustainability of existing devices.

 Lilly has developed a Design for Sustainability Guidebook to support the design of our next generation of delivery devices to meet Lilly’s environmental goals.
 The guidebook is used internally to provide insights into sustainability approaches in device and secondary packaging design, materials, and recycling.
 It aims to increase knowledge in this space and explore best practices when designing our devices and packaging in a regulated environment.